systemyde.com

 Professional Associations:

-Member IEEE, ARRL, Phi Beta Kappa, Tau Beta Pi and Eta Kappa Nu.
+Senior Member IEEE; Member Phi Beta Kappa, Tau Beta Pi and Eta Kappa Nu.

 Patents and Publications:

-Designing for Hostile Environments, Circuit Cellar Ink, January 2008
+Designing for Hostile Environments, Circuit Cellar, January 2008

-Rolling Your Own Microprocessor: Part 2, Circuit Cellar Ink, October 1999
+Rolling Your Own Microprocessor: Part 2, Circuit Cellar, October 1999

-Rolling Your Own Microprocessor: Part 1, Circuit Cellar Ink, September 1999
+Rolling Your Own Microprocessor: Part 1, Circuit Cellar, September 1999

 Towards a Serial Communications Subsystem: the Z-SCC, COMPCON 1980